dlt-science/science-notes/blogs/CCSwaps/CrossChainSwaps.md

 It is found that the absence of a pre-determined exchange rate boosts the success rate and allows for the possibility of success over a wider range of exchange parameters.

 ## Conclusion
-The game theoretical approach developed in the referenced papers and discussed above is a potent method to study the viability and sensitivity of various cross-chain technologies.
+The game theoretic approach developed in the referenced papers and discussed above is a potent method to study the viability and sensitivity of various cross-chain technologies.
 An analysis of HTLCs and PPs reveals execution success rate bottlenecks.
-The findings are not local to these protocols as other investigations successfully apply similar game theoretical analysis to a variety of protocols.
+The findings are not local to these protocols as other investigations successfully apply similar game theoretic analysis to a variety of protocols.
 Extending the analysis offers crucial solutions - collateralization and adjustable exchange rates.
 These help mitigate counterparty risks by aligning incentives for all parties.
 The findings, applicable across various trustless cross-chain swap protocols, offer a blueprint for elevating success rates and minimizing vulnerabilities, contributing to the advancement of secure and efficient decentralized finance ecosystems.

 <div style="text-align: right;font-weight: bold;">Aaryan Gulia</div>
 <div style="text-align: right;font-style: italic;">December 2023</div>